Xlient/Cosmos/levels/cosmos/objectives/fork_sample/description.md

 ## Workflows

- A workflow is an automated procedure that you add to your repository in the `.github/` folder.
-They’re made of one or more jobs and can be scheduled or triggered by an event.
+ A workflow is an automated process made of one or more jobs and can be scheduled or triggered by an event.
 As previously mentioned an event is what triggers a workflow, an event could be pushing to a branch, creating a pull request or issue.
 Workflows can also be triggered manually.

 ## Create a workflow file